Uberi/University-Notes/MATH136/MATH136.md

 3. The leading one in each row, if it exists, appears to the right of the leading one of the row above it.
 For example, $\begin{bmatrix} 1 & 0 \\ 0 & 1 \end{bmatrix}$, but not $\begin{bmatrix} 1 & 0 \\ 1 & 0 \end{bmatrix}$.
 4. The leading one in each row must be the only non-zero entry in its column.
 For example, $\begin{bmatrix} 1 & 0 & 5 \\ 0 & 1 & 2 \end{bmatrix}$, but not $\begin{bmatrix} 1 & 3 & 5 \\ 0 & 1 & 2 \end{bmatrix}$.

-For augmented matrices, we check only the values in all but the last column when seeing if it is in RREF (the values on the left of the vertical line).
-In other words, we ignore the last column when checking for RREF form.

-All matrices are representable in RREF.
 All matrices have one and only one representation in RREF.

 ### Theorem 2.2.2